Course Title: Applied Nutrition

 1. Evaluate and discuss methods for measuring food intakes and behaviours and identify factors that influence food choice;

-2. Describe the changes that have occurred to the food supply and the regulation in controlling the safety and quality of food;
+2. Describe the changes that have occurred to the food supply and challenges and solutions of making the food supply sustainable;

 3. Identify food and nutrition concepts such as food sources of nutrients, food and nutrient recommendations and the impact of food and nutrition on population health;